 - I enjoy things like martial arts.

-- I’ve done very fun and challenging things like the Spartan Race (I made a site for this).
+- I’ve done very fun and challenging things like the Spartan Race (I made a site for Spartan Races by the way).

 - I’ve gained belly fat before and looked at ways on how to lose it.